 - With any changes: “Based on Brewers Association 20xx Beer Style Guidelines published by Brewers Association with changes”

-When provided for a cost: must contact the Brewers Association via email to arrange for explicit permission to use the guidelines in all print, web, app or other instances that are delivered for a fee or cost.
+When provided for a cost: permission to use the Brewers Association Beer Style Guidelines is usually not granted when the end use is for a cost (that is, not provided free).
+Those wishing to use the Guidelines for a cost must contact the Brewers Association via email to arrange for explicit permission to use the guidelines in all print, web, app or other instances that are delivered for a fee or cost.

 Submit your suggestions for updating and existing style guideline, or propose a new one.
 Substantive comments are welcome from beer judges, brewers and beer aficionados.